tworns/lister/README.md

 # lister
 The lister app allows users to add movies to a list.
 The list stores the title, year of release, and genere of movies.
+The application currently does not save list items between page refreshes.

 #Technical
 This application uses Angular 1.5.x